Mohammadjamiu/tahugo_updated/content/electronics/19-steps-for-learning-electronics-as-a-beginner.md

 ## Start with the fundamentals

-1. Learn <a href="" class="links-to-article">what a circuit</a> is
+1. Learn what a circuit is

-2. Learn <a href="" class="links-to-article"> what an electricity</a> is and also how does it flow
+2. Learn <a href="/electronics/what-is-electricity-and-how-does-it-work/" class="links-to-article"> what an electricity</a> is and also how does it flow

-3. Understand the concept of <a href="/learnca/what-is-voltage-current-and-resistance/" class="links-to-article">voltage, current and resistance </a> and the law that governs them which is <a href="/learnca/what-is-ohms-law/" class="links-to-article">Ohms law</a>
+3. Understand the concept of <a href="/circuit-analysis/what-is-voltage-current-and-resistance/" class="links-to-article">voltage, current and resistance </a> and the law that governs them which is <a href="/circuit-analysis/what-is-ohms-law/" class="links-to-article">Ohms law</a>

 4. Learn how to analyze and solve simple circuits on paper using some techniques

-5. Learn what the most important <a href="/learnca/electronics-circuit-components-explained/" class="links-to-article">electronics components</a> are and what they are used for
+5. Learn what the most important <a href="/circuit-analysis/electronics-circuit-components-explained/" class="links-to-article">electronics components</a> are and what they are used for

    <a href="/electronics/what-is-a-resistor-used-for/" class="links-to-article">Resistor</a> is used for limiting current as well as to cause voltage drop,